Head Coach Lance Madison

 Lance Madison became the Seahawks’ basketball coach after accepting the position offered by Lamar State College-Port Arthur Athletic Director Scott Street on Saturday, May 12, 2012.

-Coach Madison is now 87-40 overall as a head coach, giving him an impressive .685 win percentage.
+Coach Madison, after six seasons at LSCPA, is now 119-70 overall as a head coach, giving him an impressive .630 win percentage.

 Madison's teams have regularly rewritten the Seahawks record books with Houston sophomore Charles "Tre" Bennett III becoming the school's first-ever NJCAA All-American after the 2013-14 season and Colton Weisbrod setting new marks for scoring and rebounding en route to a first-team All-American nod after the 2015-2016 season.